dylanhand/wtf-server/README.md

-# Postie
+# WTF-SERVER

-A server for publishing static site blog posts.
+A server for publishing incredible stuff on dylan.wtf.

 ### Service setup on raspberry pi